FabioLolix/BSD-Timeline/README.md

     gnuclad bsdt.csv SVG bsdt.conf

-You can run the script `build.sh` to build the svg, png, and the tarball containing the source, Inkscape is required to convert from svg to png.
+You can run the script `build.sh` to build the svg, png, and the tarball containing the source, ImageMagick is required to convert from svg to png.

 ### Releated resources